Max Greeley puts up 50 spot in Gering win; Bulldogs girls snap losing skid

 Gering started all three of its seniors Carleigh Pszanka, Savannah Baird, and Nickie Todd.

-Todd had a boot on her foot and they tipped the ball to her and she immediately through it over to coach Steve Land and exited the game.
+Todd had a boot on her foot and they tipped the ball to her and she immediately threw it over to coach Steve Land and exited the game.

 Gering coach Steve Land said they played well as a unit in getting the win.